IBMStreams/endpoint-monitor/README.md

 The service is an Nginx HTTPS server on port 8443, for example its service URL within the cluster would be `https://buses-em.myproject.svc:8443`.

+HTTPS is the only supported protocol for clients connecting to the Nginx service.
+The server certificate is obtained from the cluster using this technique: https://docs.openshift.com/container-platform/3.6/dev_guide/secrets.html#service-serving-certificate-secrets

 ### 1. Define Streams user

 Create a kubernetes generic secret that identifies a Streams instance user that has authorization to: